hritiknarayan/google-drive-downloader/README.md

 This is an extension of this helpful conversation on StackOverflow: [user sjdonado's answer](https://stackoverflow.com/a/67550427).

 ## Overview
-This repo contains two scripts to bypass this usage limit (which I assume stems from using an unauthenticated user to ping google):
+This repo contains a bash script (and python helper) to bypass this usage limit (which I assume stems from using an unauthenticated user to ping google):

-- `download.sh`: Downloads files given a txt list of ID names.
-- `get_drive_filenames.py`: Creates id, original-fname pairs, since `download.sh` saves files as `{id}` with no names/extensions.

 ## Improvements:

 Too lazy to do this right now but potential improvements:
-Build a general scraper that grabs ID from links, and grabs original fnames straight from the ID during the download process.
+Build a scraper that takes in a txt file of links, or even better, a folder link and then downloads all the contained files.

 ## Prerequisites